Your Definitive Functional Medicine Guide To Autoimmune Disease: Symptoms, Causes, Supplements + More

 3. Autoimmune Disease: There’s enough body destruction to be diagnosed.

 Some early symptoms of autoimmune reactivity include achy muscles and joints and fatigue.
-I’ve also written in the past about how some cases of unexplained depression could be due to autoimmune reactivity of the brain.
-I say, let’s stop autoimmune disease in its tracks.
+I’ve also written in the past about how some cases of unexplained depression could be due to autoimmune reactivity of the brain

-Early detection of an autoimmune spectrum disorder, before extensive damage, could give you a sort of grace period in which to address the issue, stop the progression, and, in some cases, reverse the autoimmune spectrum symptoms.
-Start the process with a complete set of functional medicine labs to detect early signs of autoimmunity.
+Early detection of an autoimmune disease before extensive damage, could give you a sort of grace period in which to address the issue, stop the progression, and in some cases reverse the autoimmune spectrum symptoms.
+Start the autoimmune disease prevention process with a complete set of functional medicine labs to detect early signs of autoimmunity.
 Some research (6) suggests that antibodies can show up on labs several years before the diagnosis of many autoimmune diseases.

-One lab I typically run on patients is what’s referred to as predictive autoimmunity.
-This lab allows us to see whether there is any abnormal immune response against many parts of the body.
+One lab I typically run on patients is what’s referred to as predictive autoimmunity, which allows us to see whether there is any abnormal immune response against many parts of the body.
 Some of the more common antibodies we find are:

 • Stomach: Parietal cell antigens, which are associated with gastric autoimmunity